Improved conversion rate

 It’s not always about testing the copy or placement, either.
 At one point, the team tested two entirely different algorithms used to recommend documents to their users—it wasn’t something they could replicate on a simpler A/B testing platform.

-“With Mixpanel we managed to dramatically improve the conversion rate from viewing the dashboard to reading, downloading and upvoting the recommendations,” Lucas told us.
+“With Mixpanel we managed to dramatically improve the conversion rate from viewing the dashboard to reading, downloading and upvoting the recommendations,” Killian told us.
 “Mixpanel helped us monitor the performance of both algorithms.”

 Crystal clear growth metrics